10 min. reading

 Diagnostics: How to Fix an "Unbalanced" Room

-The greatest risk in asymmetric design is the descent into chaos.
-The line between "artfully unmatched" and "messy" is defined by the rigor of the underlying balance.
+The major risk of asymmetric design is chaos.
+The line between "artfully unmatched" and "messy" is drawn by how rigorously the underlying balance is held.

 1. The "Listing Ship" Phenomenon